veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 ¦      Property       ¦           Type            ¦                            Description                            ¦                    Example Value                     ¦
 +---------------------+---------------------------+-------------------------------------------------------------------+------------------------------------------------------+
 ¦fourCcList           ¦Strict Array of strings    ¦Used to declare the enhanced list of supported codecs when         ¦e.g., 1                                               ¦
 ¦                     ¦                           ¦connecting to the server.
-The fourCcList property is a strict array¦[ ‘av01’, ‘vp09, ‘hvc1’, ‘Avc1’]                      ¦
+The fourCcList property is a strict array¦[ ‘av01’, ‘vp09, ‘hvc1’,                              ¦
 ¦                     ¦                           ¦of dense ordinal indices.
-Each entry in the array is of string     ¦                                                      ¦
+Each entry in the array is of string     ¦  ‘Avc1’, ‘ac-3’, ‘ec-3’,                             ¦
-¦                     ¦                           ¦type, specifically a [FourCC] value (i.e., a string that is a      ¦e.g., 2                                               ¦
+¦                     ¦                           ¦type, specifically a [FourCC] value (i.e., a string that is a      ¦  ‘Opus’, ‘.mp3’, ‘fLaC’,                             ¦
-¦                     ¦                           ¦sequence of four bytes), representing a supported video codec.     ¦[ * ]                                                 ¦
+¦                     ¦                           ¦sequence of four bytes), representing a supported audio/video      ¦  ‘Aac’ ]                                             ¦
+¦                     ¦                           ¦codec.                                                             ¦                                                      ¦
-¦                     ¦                           ¦                                                                   ¦                                                      ¦
+¦                     ¦                           ¦                                                                   ¦e.g., 2                                               ¦
-¦                     ¦                           ¦In the context of enhanced RTMP, clients capable of receiving any  ¦                                                      ¦
+¦                     ¦                           ¦In the context of E-RTMP, clients capable of receiving any codec   ¦[ * ]                                                 ¦
-¦                     ¦                           ¦codec (e.g., recorders or forwarders) may set a FourCC value to the¦                                                      ¦
+¦                     ¦                           ¦(e.g., recorders or forwarders) may set a FourCC value to the      ¦                                                      ¦
 ¦                     ¦                           ¦wildcard value of '*'.                                             ¦                                                      ¦
 ¦                     ¦                           ¦                                                                   ¦                                                      ¦
 ¦                     ¦                           ¦Note: The fourCcList property was introduced in the original       ¦                                                      ¦
-¦                     ¦                           ¦enhanced RTMP.
-Going forward, it is RECOMMENDED on the client side ¦                                                      ¦
+¦                     ¦                           ¦E-RTMP.
+Going forward, it is RECOMMENDED on the client side to     ¦                                                      ¦
-¦                     ¦                           ¦to switch to using the videoFourCcInfoMap properties described     ¦                                                      ¦
+¦                     ¦                           ¦switch to using the [audio|video]FourCcInfoMap properties described¦                                                      ¦
 ¦                     ¦                           ¦below.
 On the server side, we RECOMMEND supporting both fourCcList ¦                                                      ¦
-¦                     ¦                           ¦and videoFourCcInfoMap properties to handle cases where a client   ¦                                                      ¦
+¦                     ¦                           ¦and [audio|video]FourCcInfoMap properties to handle cases where a  ¦                                                      ¦
-¦                     ¦                           ¦has not yet transitioned to using the new properties.              ¦                                                      ¦
+¦                     ¦                           ¦client has not yet transitioned to using the new properties.       ¦                                                      ¦
 +---------------------+---------------------------+-------------------------------------------------------------------+------------------------------------------------------+
-¦videoFourCcInfoMap   ¦Object                     ¦The videoFourCcInfoMap property is designed to enable setting      ¦e.g., 1                                               ¦
+¦videoFourCcInfoMap,  ¦Object                     ¦The [audio|video]FourCcInfoMap property is designed to enable      ¦e.g., 1                                               ¦
-¦                     ¦                           ¦capability flags for each supported codec in the context of        ¦videoFourCcInfoMap = {                                ¦
+¦audioFourCcInfoMap   ¦                           ¦setting capability flags for each supported codec in the context of¦videoFourCcInfoMap = {                                ¦
-¦                     ¦                           ¦enhanced RTMP streaming.
-A FourCC key is a four-character code used¦  // can forward any video codec                      ¦
+¦                     ¦                           ¦E-RTMP streaming.
+A FourCC key is a four-character code used to    ¦  // can forward any video codec                      ¦
-¦                     ¦                           ¦to specify a video codec.
-The names of the object properties are   ¦  '*': FourCcInfoMask.CanForward,                     ¦
+¦                     ¦                           ¦specify a video or audio codec.
+The names of the object properties ¦  '*': FourCcInfoMask.CanForward,                     ¦
-¦                     ¦                           ¦strings that correspond to these FourCC keys.
-Each object property ¦                                                      ¦
+¦                     ¦                           ¦are strings that correspond to these FourCC keys.
+Each object      ¦                                                      ¦
-¦                     ¦                           ¦holds a numeric value that represents a set of capability flags.   ¦  // can decode, encode, forward (see '*') VP9 codec  ¦
+¦                     ¦                           ¦property holds a numeric value that represents a set of capability ¦  // can decode, encode, forward (see '*') VP9 codec  ¦
-¦                     ¦                           ¦These flags can be combined using a Bitwise OR operation.          ¦  'vp09': FourCcInfoMask.CanDecode |                  ¦
+¦                     ¦                           ¦flags.
+These flags can be combined using a Bitwise OR operation.   ¦  'vp09': FourCcInfoMask.CanDecode |                  ¦
 ¦                     ¦                           ¦                                                                   ¦          FourCcInfoMask.CanEncode,                   ¦
 ¦                     ¦                           ¦Refer to the enum FourCcInfoMask for the available flags:          ¦}                                                     ¦
 ¦                     ¦                           ¦                                                                   ¦                                                      ¦
-¦                     ¦                           ¦enum FourCcInfoMask {                                              ¦                                                      ¦
+¦                     ¦                           ¦enum FourCcInfoMask {                                              ¦e.g., 2                                               ¦
-¦                     ¦                           ¦  CanDecode   = 0x01,                                              ¦                                                      ¦
+¦                     ¦                           ¦  CanDecode   = 0x01,                                              ¦audioFourCcInfoMap = {                                ¦
-¦                     ¦                           ¦  CanEncode   = 0x02,                                              ¦                                                      ¦
+¦                     ¦                           ¦  CanEncode   = 0x02,                                              ¦  // can forward any audio codec                      ¦
-¦                     ¦                           ¦  CanForward  = 0x04,                                              ¦                                                      ¦
+¦                     ¦                           ¦  CanForward  = 0x04,                                              ¦  '*': FourCcInfoMask.CanForward,                     ¦
 ¦                     ¦                           ¦}                                                                  ¦                                                      ¦
-¦                     ¦                           ¦                                                                   ¦                                                      ¦
+¦                     ¦                           ¦                                                                   ¦  // can decode, encode, forward (see '*') Opus codec ¦
-¦                     ¦                           ¦Capability flags define specific functionalities, such as the      ¦                                                      ¦
+¦                     ¦                           ¦Capability flags define specific functionalities, such as the      ¦  'Opus': FourCcInfoMask.CanDecode |                  ¦
-¦                     ¦                           ¦ability to decode, encode, or forward.                             ¦                                                      ¦
+¦                     ¦                           ¦ability to decode, encode, or forward.                             ¦          FourCcInfoMask.CanEncode,                   ¦
-¦                     ¦                           ¦                                                                   ¦                                                      ¦
+¦                     ¦                           ¦                                                                   ¦}                                                     ¦
 ¦                     ¦                           ¦A FourCC key set to the wildcard character '*' acts as a catch-all ¦                                                      ¦
 ¦                     ¦                           ¦for any codec.
 When this wildcard key exists, it overrides the     ¦                                                      ¦
 ¦                     ¦                           ¦flags set on properties for specific codecs.
 For example, if the   ¦                                                      ¦